22Farito/22Farito/README.md

 # Hi there, I'm Farito! 👋

-I'm a developer based in London, UK 🇬🇧.
+I'm a developer based in the UK 🇬🇧.
 I build high-performance system utilities and modern web architecture.

 ### 🛠️ Technical Skills
 <p align="left">